gomezstevena/LSSSolver/README.md

 (Least-Squares Sensitvity Solver) LSSSolver:
 ============================================

-Python Code for solving least-squares sensitivity problems for Ordinary Differential Equations (ODE's) both sequentially and in parallel.
-Used to compute sensitvities to Long-Time-Average quantities for periodic and chaotic ODE's.
+Python Code for solving least-squares sensitivity problems for Ordinary Differential Equations (ODE's) and Partial Differential Equations (PDE's) both sequentially and in parallel.
+Used to compute sensitvities of Long-Time-Average quantities for periodic and chaotic ODE's and PDE's.

+Example systems given for the ODE [Lorenz System](http://en.wikipedia.org/wiki/Lorenz_system), and for two PDE's.
+These include a model of [Homogeneous Isotropic Turbulence](http://en.wikipedia.org/wiki/Homogeneous_isotropic_turbulence) and a 1D viscous model of [Burgers' Equations](http://en.wikipedia.org/wiki/Burgers'_equation).

-A simple example is given in examples/testode.py
+A simple ODE example is given in examples/testode.py

 Dependencies:
 -------------